Sakib-miya/-Revenue-Leakage-Cost-Optimization-Analysis/README.md

 📌 Project Overview

 This project is an end-to-end Revenue Leakage and Cost Optimization analysis for a mid-size e-commerce business.

-The goal of this project is to identify hidden profit losses and explain where and why the business is losing money, using realistic data and clear visual analysis.
+The objective of this project is to identify hidden profit losses, understand why revenue is leaking, and provide data-driven recommendations to improve profitability.

-This project demonstrates how a data analyst approaches real business problems using Python, data modeling, and visualization, with a strong focus on business impact.
+This project demonstrates how a data analyst:

+Simulates real business problems

+Builds realistic datasets

+Performs deep analysis using SQL and Python

+Communicates insights using clear visualizations

-All data used in this project is synthetic (mock data) and generated using Python, but it closely reflects real-world e-commerce behavior.
+All data used in this project is synthetic (mock data) but designed to closely mimic real-world e-commerce behavior.

-🎯 Business Problems Solved
+🎯 Business Questions Answered

-This project answers the following business questions:

 How much revenue is being lost due to excessive discounts?

 Which customer segments are unprofitable?

-How much money is lost due to returns and refunds?
+How much money is lost through returns and refunds?

-Is the current shipping strategy causing losses?
+Is the shipping policy causing losses?

-Which product categories suffer from margin erosion?
+Which products and categories suffer from margin erosion?

 What percentage of total revenue is leaking?